Hand-Crafted-Rings, by

 are a whole different ball game!

-'K' grade it will not be too obvious unless you can directly
+the 'K' grade it will not be obvious unless you can directly

 compare it with another one of two or so colour grades